art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 * convention-over-configuration (CoC)
 * simple, powerful and automatic module namespacing
 * treat directories as modules (require a directory, get everything inside)
-* reduce source-code size
+* reduce human-written-source-code size

 ## Opinionated?
-Neptune-Namespaces has an opinion about how you should organize your CoffeeScript files.
+Neptune-Namespaces has an opinion about how you should organize your source files.
 It is:

 * Directories are modules
 * Directory and file names define their module names